1861 July 10th

 Patterson’s Shenandoah Valley Operations

 USA.
-The US House of Representatives passed Bills authorising loans of $500,000,000 and 50,000 volunteers to suppress the Confederate rebellion.
+The US House of Representatives passed Bills authorising loans of $500,000,000 and the enlistment of 50,000 volunteers to suppress the Rebellion of the seceded Confederate states.
 The closure of Confederate ports by blockade was also formally empowered in legislation.

 Indian Territory.
 The Confederate government signed a peace treaty with the Creek Indian Nation.